Property Management Issues

 What happens if a tenant requests maintenance, but is never home?

 In this circumstance, owners may wish to write a letter to the tenant explaining the situation and giving clear notice of a new date and time for the repairs to be carried out.
 This note should also advice that the tradesperson will be given the keys to access the property at this time if the tenant is not present.

-Enlisting the service of an agent that liaises frequently with tradespeople - such as LJ Hooker - can help you, as there is often a reduced charge for a call-out if work cannot be completed.
+Enlisting the service of a professional property manager that liaises frequently with tradespeople - such as LJ Hooker - can help you, as there is often a reduced charge for a call-out if work cannot be completed.

 What if your departing tenants claim to have lost the keys to the property?

 All leases require that tenants return all keys to the property - including the ones originally given to them at the beginning of the tenancy - when they move out.

 Tenants who have lost the keys they were provided are responsible for the cost of replacing them - this can be claimed from the bond.
 It is important to note, however, that tenants may dispute any claim on the bond by making an application to a tribunal.
 Property owners and their agents must ensure their paperwork is in order, including proof that the tenants were given keys at the beginning of their tenancy.

 Can I charge the tenant for the cost of having the water and sewerage connected to the property?